swetanksaha/cse4589-pa1/Grader/remote/README.md

 ***

 ## Setup
-_The setup instructions below need to be repeated for each of the five grading servers._
+_The setup instructions below need to be repeated for each of the five grading hosts._

 ### Directories
-The grader requires the following two directories setup on each server:
+The grader requires the following two directories setup on each grading host:

 * **_dir-grader_** to host the server-side grader source
 * **_dir-submission_** where submissions will be uploaded to, un-tarred, built and tested

 #### Notes
 * Both these directories should be created with appropriate permissions and should not be world read/write-able in any case.
-* Both _dir-grader_ and _dir-submission_ should be created at the same absolute path on each server.
+* Both _dir-grader_ and _dir-submission_ should be created at the same absolute path on each host.
 * Once the directories are created, make a note of paths of both the directories.
 They will be required as configuration on the client side.

 ***
 ##### <img src="http://cse4589.github.io/assets/site/images/UB_BLU_RGB.png" width=30></img>
-These paths are already setup for above listed UB CSE servers:
+These paths are already setup for the above listed UB CSE hosts:

 * **_dir-grader_** ```/projects/CSE489-GRADER```
 * **_dir-submission_** ```/local/CSE489-GRADER```

 #### Notes
-* _dir-grader_ resides on a disk space that is in fact **shared**/replicated on all five servers.
-Any files copied to that directory on one of the servers is immediately available on the others
+* _dir-grader_ resides on a disk space that is in fact **shared**/replicated on all five hosts.
+Any files copied to that directory on one of the machines is immediately available on the others
 * If you are an instructor/course staff trying to set this up, you might need to contact CSE-IT to be added to the group that has access to these directories
 ***

 The server side of the grader is essentially a basic HTTP server that accepts commands from the client side of the grader.
-AutoGrader's client side, however, first uploads the submission being tested on each of the servers.
-The servers upon receiving the uploaded submission locally unpack and build the submission (using the included Makefile) before starting the grading process.
-The server, during startup expects path to two sub-folders located inside the _dir-submission_ directory created earlier:
+AutoGrader's client side, however, first uploads the submission being tested on each of the grading hosts.
+The grading hosts upon receiving the uploaded submission locally unpack and build the submission (using the included Makefile) before starting the grading process.
+The HTTP server, during startup expects path to two sub-folders located inside the _dir-submission_ directory created earlier:

 * **_upload_** where submissions will be uploaded
 * **_grading_** where submissions will be unpacked and built

-To create the two empty dirs, execute the following with _dir-grader_ as the root directory on each of the five servers:
+To create the two empty dirs, execute the following with _dir-grader_ as the root directory on each of the five hosts:
 ```bash
 $ rm -rf upload && mkdir upload
 $ rm -rf grading && mkdir grading